Lincoln County Animal Shelter

 Lincoln County Animal Shelter takes in stray and lost dogs, cats, and will do our best to accommodate all other domestic animals such as potbellied pigs, rats, ferrets, iguanas, rabbits, guinea pigs, and birds.
 We also keep a database of lost and found animals in hopes of reuniting pets with their families.

-Please be sure to identify your pet through licensing, microchips, and collars with tags to ensure we can reunite you with your furry friend.
+Please ID your pet through licensing, microchips, and collars with tags to ensure we can reunite you with your furry friend.

 If your pet is wearing a license and we have your current phone number, or if your pet is microchipped to you, we will call you right away.

 If you find a lost animal, please give them the same kindness that you'd hope someone would give your pet if they were lost.
 Through our experience, we have discovered that what many people consider to be stray/lost cats are simply someone's outdoor or indoor/outdoor cat.
 If you believe you have found a lost cat who is otherwise healthy, please call to have the cat added to the lost and found database and to make an appointment to bring the cat to us if that cat does not leave your area.
 Please do not feed cats you believe are lost in order to give them a chance to return home.

 If you find a dog, or a cat who is ill or injured, please call Dispatch to reach an Animal Services Deputy at 541-265-4231.
 You may bring lost dogs to the Animal Shelter, we are here 8:00-5:00 every day.
 If finders would like to adopt, they are given the right of first refusal if owners do not claim their animal.